Pataphysicien/hello-world/README.md

 # hello-world
 Sample project

-Hi there i'm trying git for the first time
+Hi there i'm trying git for the first time with code ship integration.